This is only a partial track. There are 4.5 miles of interconnected trails.

 There’s also the option along the way for a short out-and-back along the green spur trail which leads out along the peninsula in the pond.

 On this day, one of our party wasn’t feeling well so we cut our hike short.
 But I can’t wait to go back and explore the full trail system.
-I’ll update this report with more info and pics in good time.
+I’ll update this report with more info and pics in time.

 For now, I’d definitely keep this sanctuary in my family’s rotation for these Coronavirus months.